-Some information accessed electronically through Richards Library Internet connection may not meet the library's selection policy.
+Some information accessed electronically through the Library's internet connection may not meet the Library's selection policy.
 The provision of access does not imply sponsorship or endorsement by the library.
-Furthermore, the library's Internet Use Policy establishes guidelines for access.
-Parents and legal guardians who are concerned about their children's use of the Internet should provide guidance to their children.
+Furthermore, the Library's Internet Use Policy establishes guidelines for access.
+Parents and legal guardians who are concerned about their children's use of the internet should provide guidance to their children.